 If an herbicide is being used for the first time, treat a small area of the orchard first to gain experience and to check for effectiveness.

-Rotate the herbicides used among herbicide classes.
+Rotate the herbicides used.
 Rotating herbicides reduces “weed shifting” where weeds that are tolerant to the materials being used can thrive.
 This is particularly important for pre-emergent herbicides.
 Be sure to rotate to an herbicide with a different mode of action.
 For example, simazine and diuron have the same mode of action, so alternating these products would not have the desired result.

 Herbicides Best Use Practices